slowernews/hamster-system/README.md

 - bundle of projects (derived from twitter hashtag): **#**

-        Inside CURRENT and ARCHIVE folders you store bundles of projects:
+        Inside CURRENT and ARCHIVE folders you store #bundles of projects:
         Example: #large investor (bundle with all projects of a client)

 - project (derived from twitter mention): **@**

-    	Inside #bundle folders you store projects:
+    	Inside #bundle folders you store @projects:
         Example: @house in portugal

 - subproject (derived from OO programming): **.**

-    	Inside @projects we store subprojects:
+    	Inside @projects we store .subprojects:
         Example: .building permit

 - folder (each nesting level): **-**

-    	Inside .subprojects we store folders:
+    	Inside .subprojects we store -folders:
         Example: -plans